penzance/boostrap_lti/README.md

 If successful, you should be presented with a page of XML data.
 Copy all the XML data; you will need this to install your tool in Canvas.
+Below is an example of what the XML data might look like.

 Tool Config XML Example